- Dean and Professor

 - Email: firstname.lastname@example.org

-- Mailing Address: 7 Greenhouse Road, Kingston, RI 02881
+- Office Location: 7 Greenhouse Road, Kingston, RI 02881

 A graduate of The University of Rhode Island with a Bachelor of Science in Pharmacy in 1982, Paul received a Master of Business Administration in 1984 and Master of Science in Pharmacy Administration in 1988.
 Most recently he was awarded a Ph.
 D. in epidemiology from Brown University.
 In 2004, he was named a NASA Fellow and spent several months at Kennedy Space Center assisting in life sciences research projects focusing on volatile organic compound production during extended space travel.
-In 2010-11, he served as Congressional Fellow in the United States Senate, developing health care and aging legislation and policy in the office of Finance Committee Chair Sen. Ron Wyden (OR-D).
+In 2010-11, he served as AAAS/AACP Congressional Health Policy Fellow in the United States Senate, engaged in developing health care and aging legislation and policy in the office of Finance Committee Chair Sen. Ron Wyden (OR-D).

 Drug use in special populations, drug benefit design issues, formulary compliance strategies, pharmacoeconomic evaluation, decision analysis, outcomes assessment, health policy and drug utilization management.

-Ph.D.
+- Ph.D.
 Epidemiology, Brown University, 1992

-M.S.
+- M.S.
 Pharmacy Administration, University of Rhode Island, 1988

 - B.S.
 Pharmacy, University of Rhode Island, 1982

-Bayliss, MS, Larrat, EP, and Buchner, D. ITG- Asthma Short Form: Manual and interpretation guide [Book].
+Bayliss MS, Larrat EP, and Buchner D. ITG- Asthma Short Form: Manual and interpretation guide [Book].
 Lincoln, RI: QualityMetric Inc., (2000).

-Kogut, S, Perfetto, E, Larrat, EP.
+Kogut S, Perfetto E, Larrat EP.
 Government regulation of health care economic information.
 In Vogenberg FR, editor.
 Introduction to applied pharmacoeconomics [Book Chapter].
 New York: McGraw-Hill, (2000).

-Larrat, EP, Stutte, G, Wheeler, RM.
+Larrat EP, Stutte G, Wheeler RM.
 Effect of biogenic compound production on human health in closed life support systems.
 National Aeronautics and Space Administration [Technical Report].
 Washington, DC, (2005).

-Marcoux, RM and Larrat, EP.
+Marcoux RM and Larrat EP.
 Evaluation of pharmaceutical purchasing by the State of Rhode Island.
 Rhode Island Department of Human Services [Technical Report].
 Providence, RI, (2006).